RotherOSS/extendedarticleedit/doc/content/index.rst

 Ticket::Frontend::AgentTicketArticleEdit###Article
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Defines for which article channels the editing of subject, body and attachment is enabled.
+Defines for which article types the editing of subject, body and attachment is enabled.
 "Both" includes "Phone" and "Internal".

 Ticket::Frontend::AgentTicketArticleEdit###ArticleCustomerVisible
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""